-Exampling and Serving on Liace.
-UBSTITUTE the hemmer-foot for the presser-foot.
+SUBSTITUTE the hemmer-foot for the presser-foot.
 Put the edge of the fabric into the hemmer, as instructed on page 9.
-When the hem is well started, raise hemmer-foot to the right, by means of the presser-lifter, and also raise the needle.
+When the hem is well started, raise the hemmer-foot by means of the presser-lifter, and also raise the needle.
 Then pass the lace through the slot in side of hemmer, carrying it back under the hemmer on top of the hem.
-Proceed as in ordinary hemming, keeping the lace well in the side.
+Proceed as in ordinary hemming, keeping the lace well in the slot.